Elisha Cuthbert: 2000s

 In her next film, Cuthbert starred with Paris Hilton and Chad Michael Murray in the 2005 remake of the horror film House of Wax.
-In one scene, her character attempted to open her mouth while her lips were sealed with glue.
-For realism, she used Superglue over prosthetics.
 House of Wax was largely panned, critics citing a range of flaws.
-It was called "notable for having some of the most moronic protagonists ever to populate a horror film," though of those characters, critics tended to think Cuthbert "did the best".
+It was called "notable for having some of the most moronic protagonists ever to populate a horror film", though of those characters, critics tended to think Cuthbert "did the best".
 Though it received negative reviews the film was a box office success, which grossed $70 million worldwide.
 The Houston Chronicle cited Cuthbert as an exception.
 Mick LaSalle of the San Francisco Chronicle said of the film, "Elisha Cuthbert's matter-of-fact, likable quality helps.
 Seeing her turn into wax would be as bad as seeing that happen to Glenda Farrell (the star of the 1933 version)."
 The Movie said: "The performances are always professional and understated in their believable cogency, particularly Cuthbert, a talented, beautiful young actress who has proven time and again just what a multilayered and promising future she has ahead of her.
 Cuthbert digs into the role of Carly with strength, determination, and horrified realism; you believe as you watch her that she is going through these things and forget all about the actor playing the part, which is the biggest compliment of all.
 Brian Orndorf of Filmjerk.com said: "[Paris] Hilton ... only plays her known personality in the film.
 She's overshadowed by the strong work from the rest of the cast, notably Chad Michael Murray and especially Elisha Cuthbert, who gives the film a strong dose of enthusiasm with her Jamie Lee Curtis-esque performance."
 Cuthbert was nominated at Teen Choice Awards in two categories Choice Movie: Actress – Action / Adventure / Thriller and Choice Movie: Rumble.